regexpressyourself/Portfolio/README.md

 _*New and improved!*_

-My new portfolio is a general-purpose node server.
+My new portfolio is a general-purpose Node server.
 Static assets can be rendered off of dynamic routes, making it perfect for hosting different apps and projects I'm working on.

 [See it live here!](https://www.smessina.com/)